 Words: Clive Goldthorp Photography: Simon Davies/Pegasus Photographics and Honda (UK)

 My local Honda dealership, Two Mills Honda Limited, ceased trading two weeks ago – just as my wife and I were about to book our 09/59 Honda Jazz 1.4i ES and 11/61 Honda Civic 1.8i EX GT in for their Annual Services and, in the case of the former, an MoT.
-Our current Hondas are the 13th and 14th to have been owned by our household since 1987, so we consider ourselves to be part of the ‘Honda family’.
+Our current Hondas are the fourteenth and fifteenth to have been owned by our household since 1987, so we consider ourselves to be part of the ‘Honda family’.

 We had known that the company’s Franchise Agreement with Honda Motor Europe Limited t/a Honda (UK) was coming to an end on 31 October 2012, but had received an email dated 24 October 2012 stating that the company would still be an official Honda Authorised Service Centre – the subsequent and sudden closure of the business therefore came as a real shock to us and, no doubt, a considerable number of the other Wirral-based Honda customers who have bought Hondas from the company over the years.